StringManolo/user-lookup/README.md

 - xvideos
 - youtube

 * Services may become unavailable at any time if breaking changes are made by the developers of the target service.
+Open an issue if the case occurs and we will update the service.